 - Access the Insert tab > Audio > From File…(1).

 - Open the Insert tab > Audio > Create New (2).
-Then, do the same way as when you normally record an audio.
+Then, do the same way as when you normally record audio.
 Refer to this tutorial for more details.
 On the other hand, it is possible to use the Record Narration button in the Timeline pane to do your task.

-- Use Text to Speech feature to convert or generate audio from text.
+- Use the Text to Speech feature to convert or generate audio from text.
 See How to Use Text to Speech Feature in ActivePresenter 8 to get full information.

 In fact, ActivePresenter lets you add as many tracks as you want to each video or slide in your project.
 After inserting, you will see an audio object appearing on the Canvas as the icon.
 It’s just a visual indicator to remind you that there is an audio object in the slide.
 Besides, the audio time bar is also shown in the Timeline pane simultaneously.

 Overall, to set an audio track as background music, do as follows: